 In addition to meeting residents’ needs, our service was also deemed safe, effective, well led and caring.

 Want to learn more?
 To read our whole report, click here.

 When looking for care, a CQC report can act as a good indicator of a home’s quality.
 In a sea of information, they are helpful guides.
-Nonetheless, they shouldn’t be your only tool when starting your search.
+Nevertheless, they shouldn’t be your only tool when conducting your search.

-Sure, a CQC report offers great insight.
-But like all inspections, they can only offer a glimpse of what a home is really like.
-And since the report, a home may have improved or indeed fallen in quality.
+Undoubtedly, a CQC report offers great insight into a home.
+But like all inspections, they can only offer a glimpse of what a place is really like.
+And since the report, a care home may have improved or indeed fallen in quality.

-So, it’s important to see a home for yourself.
+So, it’s important to see the home for yourself before making any final decisions.
 To get a feel of whether it’s the right place for you.
 At the end of the day, trust your instincts.
-Moreover, don’t be swayed on a CQC rating until you read their whole report.
+Moreover, don’t be swayed by a rating until you read their whole report.

 A home may score fantastically in several areas – like providing a caring, responsive service – but then let itself down in another category.
 This could drag down the final grade a home receives.
 So, we recommend you read the fine print.

 We also encourage you to look out for any updates on the report that have since been published.
-If a home has performed poorly in an area which is easily rectified – for instance, paperwork – once corrected, CQC may publish an update.
+If a home has performed poorly in an area which has been rectified – for instance, paperwork – once corrected, CQC may publish an update.
 This will say that the issues outlined in the report have been resolved.

 Naturally, we were delighted with our latest report.
 It provided an accurate reflection on the great service we offer here at Briarlea.
 We’re working hard to keep our standards high.